aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 {{% alert color="primary" %}}

-We know that all worksheets may contain data that is basically stored in cells (with which a worksheet is made up of).
+We know that all worksheets may contain data that is basically stored in cells (which a worksheet is made up of).
 A cell is a basic part of a worksheet that is used to construct the whole worksheet as a sequence of rows and columns.
 Before we try to access data from a worksheet, we would need to get access to its cells.
 So, in this topic, we will discuss some basic approaches to access worksheet cells at runtime using Aspose.Cells for Node.js via C++.

 {{% /alert %}}